christopherchristensen/summaries/cnf/mds/chapter2.md

 ## Primary Command Modes

-* user EXEC `>`
+* User EXEC `>`
-  * limited number of basic monitoring commands allowed
+  * Limited number of basic monitoring commands allowed
   * By default, no authentication required, but should be secured
-* privileged EXEC `#`
+* Privileged EXEC `#`
-  * execution of configuration and management commands allowed
+  * Execution of configuration and management commands allowed
-  * also called “enable mode” because it requires the `enable` user EXEC command
+  * Also called “enable mode” because it requires the `enable` user EXEC command
   * By default, no authentication required, but should be secured

 ## Configuration Command Modes

-* primary configuration mode
+* Primary configuration mode
-  * called global configuration or global config
+  * Called global configuration or global config
   * `configure terminal` to access mode
-  * changes affect operation of device
+  * Changes affect operation of device
-* sub configuration modes can be accessed from global config mode
+* Sub configuration modes can be accessed from global config mode
-* each of these modes allow config of particular part / function of the IOS device
+* Each of these modes allow config of particular part / function of the IOS device